OrchardCMS/OrchardCore/src/docs/guides/contributing/reviewing-pull-requests.md

 - Be sure to merge PRs that don't need a second opinion.
 This is especially important for external contributors who can't merge their PRs.
 Keeping PRs open will make them collect merge conflicts and make the contributor demotivated.
 - Be especially patient and encouraging with first-time contributors.
 This is indicated by such a flag on the PR.
 - You can add the [Feedback section](contributing-code.md) to your review comment (i.e. the one that you send your per-line comments with) to remind the author about the practices.
-- We're using [CodeRabbit](https://coderabbit.ai/) for AI code reviews.
-Ensure that the bot's comments are also addressed by the PR author, and close them if they were.
+- You can ask [CodeRabbit](https://coderabbit.ai/) for an AI code review with a `@coderabbitai review` comment under any PR.